jest-community/jest-junit/README.md

 ```

 ## Important Notice
-In an upcoming major version 7.x jest-junit will no longer function as a testResultProcessor.
+Soon jest-junit will no longer function as a testResultProcessor.
 It will only work as a jest reporter.
 See the docs just below this for how to transition your project.

 ## Usage
 In your jest config add the following entry: